 - Interest paid for the year – US $ 100

 - Other Expenses – US $ 1000

-The ABC LLC recorded excess rental expenses (beyond limits) of US $ 100 and paid Keyman Insurance for the Directors of the business concern of US $ 100 under other expenses category.
+The ABC LLC recorded excess rental expenses (beyond limits) of US $ 100 and paid Keyman Insurance for the Directors of the business concern of US $ 100 under the other expenses category.

 You are required to find out the Adjusted (EBITDA) Earnings before Interest, taxes, depreciation, and amortization for the valuation of business XYZ LLC.
 Consider the above format for the preparation of Adjusted EBITDA.

-Advantage and Disadvantage of Adjusted EBITDA
+Advantages and Disadvantages of Adjusted EBITDA

-Advantage and Disadvantage are given below:
+Advantages and Disadvantage are given below: